-For comprehensive and automated dialog testing, you can switch to the Test View in Alan Studio.
-The Test View lets you create test cases and repeatedly run them against new versions of the voice script.
+For comprehensive and automated dialog testing, you can switch to the Test View in Alan AI Studio.
+The Test View lets you create test cases and repeatedly run them against new versions of the dialog script.
 This way, you can quickly validate your dialog and make sure all requirements to the conversational flow are met at any stage of the development process.

 In the top right corner of the code editor, click Test.

 In the left pane, click Add Case, specify the case name and click OK.

 In the dialog box, create a dialog branch you want to test:

 Enter the commands that the user will give while following the dialog branch.